farha-neu/bamazon/README.md

 * Manager
 * Supervisor

-Below are the detailed steps for testing the application for each of these users.
+Below are the detailed steps for testing the application for each of these user.
 ### <h3>CUSTOMER</h3>
 1. Open terminal and navigate to inside the project folder on terminal, where you would see a `bamazonCustomer.js` file.
 2. Type `node bamazonCustomer.js` on your terminal and hit enter.